 Brian L. Kotzin, M.D.
 Dr. Kotzin has served as a member of our Board since June 2019.
+Dr. Kotzin has served as Senior Vice President of Clinical Development and Head of Immunology at Nektar Therapeutics

-Dr. Kotzin has served in various leadership positions at Nektar Therapeutics, a biopharmaceutical company, including as Chief Medical Officer and Head of Clinical Development since January 2021, and as Senior Vice President, Clinical Development since April 2017.
-Prior to Nektar, Dr. Kotzin was at Amgen Inc., where he served as Vice President, Global Clinical Development and Head, Inflammation Therapeutic Area from July 2004 to January 2015.
-During his employment at Amgen Inc., he also served as Vice President, Translational Sciences and Head of Medical Sciences from February 2006 to July 2011.
-Before joining Amgen, Dr. Kotzin was a faculty member in the Division of Rheumatology of the Department of Medicine and Department of Immunology at the University of Colorado Health Sciences Center in Denver, Colorado from September 1981 to July 2004.
-During this time at the University of Colorado Health Sciences Center, he was also head of Clinical Immunology in the Department of Medicine and director of the Autoimmunity Center of Excellence from July 1998 to July 2004.
+(Nasdaq: NKTR), a biopharmaceutical company, since October 2021, and has previously held various other leadership positions at Nektar, including as Chief Medical Officer and Head of Clinical Development from January 2021 to September 2021 and as Senior Vice President of Clinical Development since April 2017.
+Prior to Nektar, from 2004 to 2015, Dr. Kotzin served as Vice President of Global Clinical Development and Head of the Inflammation Therapeutic Area at Amgen Inc. (Nasdaq: AMGN), a biopharmaceutical company.
+During his employment at Amgen, he also served as Vice President of Translational Sciences and Head of Medical Sciences from 2006 to 2011.
+From 1981 to 2004, Dr. Kotzin served as a faculty member in the Division of Rheumatology of the Department of Medicine and Department of Immunology at the University of Colorado Health Sciences Center in Denver, Colorado.
+During this time, he also served as Head of Clinical Immunology in the Department of Medicine and as director of the Autoimmunity Center of Excellence from 1998 to 2004.
 Dr. Kotzin has been elected as a Master of the American College of Rheumatology and is an elected Member of the American Society of Clinical Investigation and the Association of American Physicians.
-He has served as a member of the board of directors of Kyverna Therapeutics, Inc. since August 2019 and Rigel Pharmaceuticals, Inc. since August 2017.
-Dr. Kotzin previously served as a member of the board of directors of Vera Therapeutics, Inc. from April 2020 to December 2020.
-Dr. Kotzin earned his medical degree from Stanford University and his B.S. in Mathematics from the University of Southern California.
+He has served as a member of the board of directors of Kyverna Therapeutics, Inc., a cell therapy company, since 2019 and Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL), a biotechnology company, since 2017.
+Dr. Kotzin previously served as a member of the board of directors of Vera Therapeutics, Inc. (Nasdaq: VERA), a clinical stage biotechnology company, in 2020.
+Dr. Kotzin earned his M.D. from Stanford University and his B.S. in Mathematics from the University of Southern California.